-• Take lessons from a competent instructor first

-• Start with easy learning exercises and slowly develop your skills before trying more difficult or dangerous riding

-• Do stunts, jumping, racing or fast downhill riding only in areas designated for this type of riding

-• Wear a full face helmet, safety pads and other safety gear

-• Understand and recognize that the stresses imposed on your bike by this kind of activity may break or damage parts of the bicycle and void the warranty

-• Take your bicycle to your dealer if anything breaks or bends.
+- Take lessons from a competent instructor first - Start with easy learning exercises and slowly develop your skills before trying more difficult or dangerous riding - Use only designated areas for stunts, jumping, racing or fast downhill riding - Wear a full-face helmet, safety pads and other safety gear - Understand and recognize that the stresses imposed on your bike by this kind of activity may break or damage parts of the bicycle and void the warranty - Take your bicycle to your dealer if anything breaks or bends.
 Do not ride your bicycle when any part is damaged.